PerfectDay20/bilibili-online-filtered-rss/README.md

-A personal use converter from https://www.bilibili.com/video/online.html to RSS.
+A personal use converter from https://www.bilibili.com/video/online.html and other sites to RSS.

 Because there are too many video authors and categories I don't care about, so a blacklist is included.
 This blacklist is highly personal.